Home » Condiments » Blueberry BBQ sauce recipe

 – Will

-How to make Blueberry BBQ Sauce
+How to make blueberry BBQ sauce

 This recipe is incredibly easy.
 It’s the wait that is not.

-First, heat a bit of canola or olive oil in a medium pot, then add the onions and garlic.
-Let them sweat a few minutes until fragrant and starting to turn translucent.
 Next, add in the remainder of the ingredients and let the BBQ sauce cook down for roughly 30 minutes, stirring occasionally.
 At this point, it should start looking thick and syrupy.

 Remove the bay leaves and using an immersion blender (or regular blender), carefully blend until smooth.